Erylichi/BSIT_3208-SIDEA-A-Sexually-Intercourse-Diseases-Education-Awarenessusing-Data-Analysis/README.md

 - To provide the means to examine the numbers of people who got infected.
 - To provide a datasets what ages has the most infected.
 - To provide a datasets what gender has the most infected.
+- Importance of learning information about HIV AIDS by helping our community through the campaign against AIDS.
 ## This study will be beneficial for,
 - For filipino citizens, project will be having an advantage to monitor  what gender and age has the most number of HIV/AIDS infected.
 And having knowledge the factors of HIV/AIDS.
 - For students, who will require the information for future projects.
 This will aid them in developing a thorough grasp about the importance of  having advance  knowledge regards the HIV/AIDS.